theo-armour/theo-armour.github.io/alt-stoic/ryan-holiday.md

 ## In Praise of the Flank Attack / p100

 Take a step back, then go around the problem.
 Find some leverage.
-Approch fron the 'line of leat resistence'
+Approach fron the 'line of leat resistence'

 ## Use Obstacles Against Themselves